-SPECIAL CONDITION 11.
-Fecal Coliform limits for Discharge Number 001 are effective May thru October.
+SPECIAL CONDITION 11: Fecal Coliform limits for Discharge Number 001 are in effect May thru October.
 Sampling of Fecal Coliform is only required during this time period.

-Any use of chlorine to control slime growths, odors or as an operational control, etc. shall not exceed the limit of 0.5 mg/L (daily maximum) total residual chlorine in the effluent from the effective date of this permit until two (2) years from the effective date in accordance with the compliance schedule in Special Condition 24.
+Any use of chlorine to control slime growths, odors or as an operational control, etc. shall not exceed the limit of 0.05 mg/L (daily maximum) total residual chlorine in the effluent.
 Sampling is required on a daily grab basis during the chlorination process.
 Reporting shall be submitted on the DMR's on a monthly basis.